coco33920/website/src/index.md

 You can find bits of my life in the [blog](blog/) section of this website.
 I post things I like, very-rarely.

+I'll try to write some more there.

 ## CV {#cv}

+### Work experience {#work}

+- DevOps Engineer, general IT Specialist, Civil Servant. *Rennes, France*.

 ### Education {#education}

-- Bachelor of Science, major in Computer Science, minor in system security and security of communication protocols, University of Rennes, France
+- Bachelor of Science, major in Computer Science, minor in system security and security of communication protocols, University of #Rennes, France*.

-- Prépa (a french _cram school_), Lycée Michel Montaigne, Bordeaux, France
+- Prépa (a french _cram school_), Lycée Michel Montaigne, *Bordeaux, France*

 ### Academia {#academia}